↑ Writing ↑

 How did Commodore get the POKE values they got and what are the correct values?
 The answer to the first question is "I have no idea!".
 The answer to the second question can be found buried in the information about the VIC-20's video interface chip (pp. 216-217 of the VIC-20 Programmer's Reference Manual).

 The video interface chip uses four registers to turn on or off and set the frequency of the VIC's bass, alto, soprano, and noise voices.
-Setting the most significant bit (OR'ing the POKE value with 128) of a register turns that voice on; clearing the most significant bit (AND'ing the POKE value with 127) turns the voice off.
-The POKE value, X, used to generate a particular frequency is calculated as follows:
+Setting the most significant, eighth bit (OR'ing the POKE value with 128) of a register turns that voice on; clearing the most significant bit (AND'ing the POKE value with 127) turns the voice off.
+The count, X, in the least significant seven bits generates a particular frequency and is calculated as follows:

 frequency = clock / (127 - X)